UIUXEngineering/node-typescript-seed/README.md

 3. Clone this seed.

+    *Note: Commit history may optionally be removed in the step "Initialize your project".*

      ```bash
      # to get a deep copy of this seed ( full git history )
      # you will have to update from seed using yarn pull.upstream.seed
      $ git clone https://github.com/UIUXEngineering/node-typescript-seed.git [name-of-project]

-     # to get a shallow copy of this seed ( not git history )
-     # you will have to update from seed using yarn update.from.sibling
-     $ git clone --depth 1  https://github.com/UIUXEngineering/node-typescript-seed.git [name-of-project]

      # change directories to your project
      $ cd [name-of-project]
      ```

-4. Update your project name and repository:
+4. Update your project name, repository url, and initial semver:

     Update the name of your project as it will be published to the npm registry in the file `./tools/config/project.config.ts`
     ```javascript